ibm-cloud-docs/Cloudant/transaction-engine/pricing-te.md

     - Creating an index of any type (Mango or view) consumes a large amount of indexing unit throughput while the index is initially being built.
 This means all existing documents in a database need to be read and added to the index.
-We suggest that you create only one new index at a time to allow each new index to be built in a timely manner.
+Only create one new index at a time to allow each new index to be built in a timely manner.
 If you attempt to build several new indexes in parallel, it is likely to cause problems where indexes fall behind writes.